 We purchase securities under short-term agreements to resell ("reverse repurchase agreements").
 Additionally, we sell securities under agreements to repurchase ("repurchase agreements").
-Both reverse repurchase agreements and repurchase agreements are accounted for as collateralized financings and are carried at contractual amounts plus accrued interest.
+Reverse repurchase agreements and repurchase agreements are accounted for as collateralized agreements and collateralized financings, respectively, and are carried at contractual amounts plus accrued interest.
 We receive collateral with a fair value that is typically equal to or in excess of the principal amount loaned under reverse repurchase agreements to mitigate credit exposure.
 To ensure that the market value of the underlying collateral remains sufficient, collateral values are evaluated on a daily basis, and collateral is obtained from or returned to the counterparty when contractually required.
 Under repurchase agreements, we are required to post collateral in an amount that typically exceeds the carrying value of these agreements.
 In the event that the market value of the securities we pledge as collateral declines, we may have to post additional collateral or reduce borrowing amounts.
 Reverse repurchase agreements and repurchase agreements are included in "Collateralized agreements" and "Collateralized financings," respectively, on our Statement of Financial Condition.
 See Note 5 for additional information regarding collateralized agreements and financings.
-Refer to the allowance for credit losses section below for further information related to our allowance for credit losses related to collateralized agreements.